SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ### Installing with `pip`

-[Probably best to find a different example, this one doesn't install correctly with pip and it's actually available via bioconda]
+[Probably best to find a different example, this one doesn't install correctly with pip and it's actually available via bioconda.
+Maybe use Mike's tool that calculates assembly stats?]

 AMAS "Alignment manipulation and summary statistics": https://github.com/marekborowiec/AMAS `Borowiec, M.L.
 2016.
 AMAS: a fast tool for alignment manipulation and computing of summary statistics.
 PeerJ 4:e1660.` http://dx.doi.org/10.7717/peerj.1660